PingOne Native SDKs

 The PingOne MFA Native SDK package is available for download at https://github.com/pingidentity/pingone-mobile-sdk-android.
 Further details for setup and integrating PingOne MFA Native SDK into your native apps are available in the README file in the Android folder of the downloadable package.

-• Android 8 (API 26) and greater
+• Android 9 (API 28) and above

-See Edit an application in the admin guide for the server-side configuration steps.
+Refer to Edit an application in the admin guide for the server-side configuration steps.

 PingOne MFA Native SDK sample app